nic-str/astropix-python/README.md

     - optional, dacvals: if you want to configure the dac values, do that here
 3. Initalizing the ASIC
     - call `astro.asic_init()`
-    - Usage: `astro.asic_init([no required], dac_setup: dict, bias_setup: dict, digital_mask: str)`
+    - Usage: `astro.asic_init(yaml:str, [opt] dac_setup: dict, bias_setup: dict, digital_mask: str)`
     - Optional arguments:
+        - yaml: string of name of configuration .yml file in /config/*.yml.
+If none given command-line, default set to config/testconfig.yml
-        - dac_setup: dictionairy of values which will be used to change the defalt dac settings.
-Does not need to have a complete dictionairy, only values that you want to change.
+        - dac_setup: dictionary of values which will be used to change the defalt dac settings.
+Does not need to have a complete dictionary, only values that you want to change.
 Default None
-        - bias_setup: dictionairy of values which will be used to change the defalt bias settings.
-Does not need to have a complete dictionairy, only values that you want to change.
+        - bias_setup: dictionary of values which will be used to change the defalt bias settings.
+Does not need to have a complete dictionary, only values that you want to change.
 Default None
         - digital_mask: text data of 1s and 0s in a 35x35 grid (newline seperated rows) specifying what pixels are on and off.
 If not specified chip will be in analog mode
-4. initalizing injector board (optional)
+4. Initalizing injector board (optional)
     - call `astro.init_injection()`
     - Has following options and defaults:
         - dac_settings:tuple[int, list[float]] = (2, [0.4, 0.0])